Ichiroki/tht-muh-rwmgn/README.md

 # 3. deploy

-<span style="color: yellow; font-size: 1.5rem">(This command is still under experiment)</span> this command will help you to deploy your application into docker
+(This command is still under experiment) this command will help you to deploy your application into docker